pragma-org/board/proposals/PIP002-Releases.md

 ### Release Signing

-The release manager or automated tools must cryptographically sign all packages.
+The release manager or automated tools should be cryptographically sign all packages.
-All packages must use a detached signature.
+All packages should use a detached signature.

 ### Compiled packages